alamoudimoh/Home-Assistant-Forked-Addons/README.md

-# Home Assistant Add-ons: The official repository
+# Home Assistant Add-ons: Forked from official repository

+NOT TO BE USED

 Add-ons for Home Assistant, allow you to extend the functionality around your Home Assistant setup.
 These add-ons can consist of an application